ludoza/flare-creator/README.md

 # flare-creator

-This is still in planning, so this is a setup of our development environment.
+flare-creator is a collection of git repo's to make flare game creation easier.

-Note the commands below does not include the [flare-engine] or other setup instructions, consult their respective [INSTALL.engine.md]() instructions.
+To use it we will first need to setup our development environment.

 ```sh
 # install git, qtcreator and our map editor